sametcaka/SU2_wiki_images/FAQ.md

 > 0   0.190073    -3.585391     -2.989014       0.114015       0.100685

 The code has not been compiled with parallel support.
 Refer to the installation instructions.

+##### Where are my solution files?
+When running in serial (or a parallel version on one MPI rank), SU2_CFD will write solution files for Tecplot or ParaView upon exit.
+In parallel, only restart files will be written by SU2_CFD in order to save I/O overhead during the calculation.
+Solution files can then be generated at the end of the calculation by using the SU2_SOL module along with the restart file.
+Users can also use the parallel_computation.py script to automate this process.

 ##### What are Conservative_1, Conservative_2, etc?
 What about Residual[0], Residual[1], etc?
 What about Primitive[0], etc?
 Why don't you use the flow variables I'm used to?